databendlabs/openraft/guide/src/replication.md

 # Replication

-Appending entry is the only RPC to replicate logs from leader to followers or non-voters.
+Appending entry is the only RPC to replicate logs from leader to followers or learners.
 Installing a snapshot can be seen as a special form of **appending logs**.

 ## Append-entry